3212 S. Crums Ln.

 Crums Lane Elementary School

-- Offers the Community in Action Program, which partners with various community organizations (such as the 123rd Air National Guard) in monthly service-learning projects to promote awareness and help students make connections with their own community
+- Offers the Community in Action Program, which partners with community organizations (such as the 123rd Air National Guard) in monthly projects to promote understanding of the importance of education and teamwork

-- Besides Academic Team and STLP, students can participate in Garden Club, Peer Mediation, Student Council, 5X5 pARTnership performing arts experiences, Junior Achievement (JA), spelling bees, Newscast Team, flag football, basketball, yearbook, volleyball, track, cheerleading, band, orchestra, Step Team, sewing, art club, and chess.
+- Offers a range of extended learning opportunities, including Academic Team, Garden Club, Student Council, Junior Achievement (JA), spelling bees, newscast team, flag football, basketball, baseball, volleyball, track, cheerleading, band, orchestra, dance/step team, art club, camping, Green Team, Safety Patrol, and assistant librarians

 Crums Lane is developing a Community in Action Program.
 Students will study different types of communities while they participate in monthly service-learning projects that connect them with their own community.
 Many types of projects and activities will be available through partnerships with area businesses and community organizations.
 Guest presenters and hands-on experiences at museums and historical and environmental sites will give students an in-depth understanding of communities and cultures of the past and present.
 The students will have the opportunity to share and demonstrate their learning in monthly programs.
 All of the Community in Action activities will be linked to core subject areas so that students build their reading, writing, math, science, and social studies skills as they learn about community needs and develop a sense of social responsibility.